 - The solution supports the most popular operating systems, including Windows Desktop and Windows Server, several Linux distributions, and macOS.
 It is capable of file-level, image-based, virtual machine, MS SQL, and MS Exchange database backup and recovery.

 - MSP360 Managed Backup supports local storage destinations and most comprehensive cloud storage solutions, including Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage, Wasabi, and Backblaze B2.

-- You can manage all backup and recovery routines on your endpoints remotely, thanks to free Remote Desktop software and a flexible Managed Backup console which allows you to control all aspects of your backup strategy from a single pane of glass.
+- You can manage all backup and recovery routines on your endpoints remotely, thanks to free MSP360 Connect software and a flexible Managed Backup console which allows you to control all aspects of your backup strategy from a single pane of glass.